wdi-sf-jan-2014/notes/intro_algorithms/intro_algorithms.md

 This is an elegant and fairly simple sort, called MergeSort.
 Implement it in groups.
 If you finish, help your classmates get it.

 A real-world implementation of merge sort is more complicated, because we must re-use the array space that we start with to cut down on memory allocations.

+The completed implementation is available in bsearch.rb, with a spec in bsearch_spec.rb.

 ### Inserting into a Sorted Array